-The May 2013 Franklin & Marshall College Poll of Pennsylvania registered voters finds a majority (58%) believes the state is “off on the wrong track” and only one in four (25%) believes Governor Tom Corbett has performed sufficiently well to deserve re-election.
-The Poll also finds fewer registered voters support selling the state-owned liquor stores (47%) than did so in February (53%).
+The October 2013 Franklin & Marshall College Poll of Pennsylvania registered voters finds a majority (61%) believes the state is “off on the wrong track” and only one in five (20%) believes Governor Tom Corbett has performed sufficiently well to deserve re-election.
+Surprisingly, as many registered Republicans believe the Governor should step aside (44%) so another Republican can represent the party in the 2014 election as believe he should run again (42%).
+Nearly one in four (22%) registered voters believes unemployment and the economy is the state’s most important problem, followed closely by schools and school funding (21%).
+The Poll also finds strong support for expansion of the state’s Medicaid program.

 The Franklin & Marshall College Poll is produced in conjunction with the Philadelphia Daily News, WGAL-TV (South Central PA), Pittsburgh Tribune Review, WTAETV (Pittsburgh), WPVITV6/ABC (Philadelphia), Times-Shamrock Newspapers, Harrisburg PatriotNews, and Lancaster Newspapers.
 This survey may used in whole or in part, but must contain the reference that it was conducted at Franklin & Marshall College.